keitoutsumi/keitoutsumi/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Keito Utsumi, I'm a university student in waseda university.
-I major computer vision.
+My name is Keito Utsumi, I'm a university student at Waseda University.
+I major in computer science.
+I’m currently working on multimodal aproaches for video summarization on Esports Datasets!

 <!--
 You can follow me on: